 Much like the light roast this medium roast has bright citrus notes, orange peel, and tart cherry for a pleasing pucker.
 Layered on this are notes of toasted almond, much natural sweetness, and powdered cocoa in flavor and mouthfeel.
 As it cools, the tart cherry shines through brighter and the coffee keeps evolving with more to discover.
 Both the medium and light roast defy easy description, as the coffee has so many layers to unpack.
 It's like three different coffees playing harmony in one cup.
+Dark:

 As soon as the water hits the brew-bed you can smell instantly that this will be good.
 And then take one sip of it and intuition is confirmed--it's knock-your-socks-off delicious.
 The dark roast is powerful but not overpowering, smooth, spicy, balanced, and nearly lyrical.
-In fact, I got on the piano and determined it's a C, D, C chord.
+I even had to get on the piano and play some chords.
 I recommend brewing this slightly

 Malala Ismaeli: This microlot comes from the small Malala valley in the larger and famous Ismaeli coffee region. (annual production 3 - 5 tons)